haruhisa-enomoto/haruhisa-enomoto.github.io/_publications/exact-str.md

 citation: 'H. Enomoto, Classifications of exact structures and Cohen-Macaulay-finite algebras, Adv.
 Math.
 335 (2018), 838--877.'
 ---

+# Comment

-I wanted an *analogue of Auslander correspondence for exact categories*, especially a kind of *CM Auslander correspondence for Iwanaga-Gorenstein algebras*.
+I wanted an analogue of Auslander correspondence for exact categories, especially a kind of *CM Auslander correspondence for Iwanaga-Gorenstein algebras*.

 Since non-Morita equivalent algebras may give equivalent CM categories (as additive categories), to classify CM-finite Iwanaga-Gorenstein algebras, one needs some extra info together with its CM category.
 That is (my favorite) *exact structure*, the structure of Quillen's exact category.
 Then the original Iwanaga-Gorenstein algebra can be recovered by taking the endomorphism ring of *progenerator* in this exact category.

 To do this, For a given category, I classify possible exact structures by using functor category.
 Also Auslander-Reiten theory for exact categories are studied.

+For more details, please see [this report](/files/Kanron2017.pdf) and [slides](/filed/Kanron2017slide.pdf), which are from my talk in the The 50st Symposium on Ring Theory and Representation Theory.